Possibilities are “Limitless” at Agnes Scott Art Exhibit

 As Galileo embodies a pure spirit of the liberal arts with his holistic approach to discovery through creative invention, the artists in “Limitless” take wide-ranging approaches to art making while using an expansive scope to view the universe.

 Limitless features artists who combine media and ideas in unconventional and surprising ways, said Lisa Alembik, director of The Dalton Gallery.
 Artists include Didi Dunphy, E.K.
 Huckaby, Lee Kean, Klimchak, Joe Peragine and Martha Whittington.

 Klimchak, an Atlanta percussionist who often builds his own unique instruments, has a group of them on display, as well as several videos illustrating his unique percussion techniques and styles.
 He frequently composes music for local theatre and dance groups, working from the rehearsal stage to organize sounds in support of the productions.
 Klimchak worked with students in the Agnes Scott education, art and music departments, teaching them about eclectic instruments and found sound.
-In late February he performed live at the Bradley Observatory in collaboration with Professor of Physics and Astronomy Chris De Pree, who put on a planetarian show.
+In late February he performed live at the Bradley Observatory in collaboration with Professor of Physics and Astronomy Chris De Pree, who put on a planetarium show.